uppedtrout/Better-config/README.md

 Know that thou must keep purified for the space of one moon for the Entrance to the first Step, one moon between the First and the Second Step, and again between the Second and the Third, and so on in like manner.
-Thou must abstain from spilling thy seed in any manner for like period of time, but thou mayest worship at the Temple of ISHTAR,Downloaded from www.holybooks.com provided thou lose not thine Essence.
+Thou must abstain from spilling thy seed in any manner for like period of time, but thou mayest worship at the Temple of ISHTAR, provided thou lose not thine Essence.
 And this is a great secret.
 Thou must needs call upon thy God in the dawn light and upon thy Goddess in the light of dusk, every day of the moon of purification.
 Thou must summon thy Watcher and